The Plaque on the Wall

 2 Ted put his game on pause and got up from his perch on the edge of the sofa in front of the TV.
 He liked staying at Grandpa and Grandma's house while his parents were shopping.
 Ted really didn't enjoy grocery shopping at all, but Grandma and Grandpa's house had lots of fun things to do in it.

 3 He walked across the room to the source of the glare.
-The sun shone in the window and hit the glass of a small picture frame.
-Ted looked at the picture and then realized that it was really not a picture but framed calligraphy art.
+The sun was shining in the window and hitting the glass of a small picture frame.
+Ted looked at the picture and then realized that it was not a picture but framed calligraphy art.
 Ted read the words on the print.
 It said, "I don't know who my grandfather was; I am much more concerned to know what his grandson will be."
 The quote was by Abraham Lincoln.

 4 Ted stared at the print for several minutes.
 He wondered what it meant.
 He knew, of course, who Abraham Lincoln was, but it seemed funny that he would say something like that.